Rakxit-Shetty/Study_Plan_Prototype/README.md

-# Study planner inc - Made With React JS  #
+# Study planner inc -
 For Software Engineer Intern Assignment - StrategyCo.Global

 Study planer is a web application made with **React JS** framework that lets students plan group study sessions with other students.